Note

 The maximum number of issues synced is 10,000.
 This is a limit that we impose to ensure reasonable performance.

 Yes.
-To protect your Jira Server, by default, we enforce a rate limit of 5 requests per second on the API request Airtable would make to your Jira Server.
+To protect your Jira Data Center, by default, we enforce a rate limit of 5 requests per second on the API request Airtable would make to your Jira Data Center.
 If you have questions or concerns about this limit, then reach out to your Airtable account team.

 Additionally, Jira’s API is very limited in terms of how much data can be transferred with each request, so sync performance in the range of 1 second per 100 issues is to be expected.
 We recommend that you choose filters that narrow your request wherever possible.